ripleymj/ansible-demo/README.md

 This exercise also demonstrates file copies.
 The second task will copy `static.html` to the web servers.
 The third task uses Python's Jinja2 templating language to dynamically build `index.html` and copy it to the web servers.

 This exercise also adds a "handler".
-Handers are tasks that execute conditionally, if a normal task reports that it changed something.
+Handlers are tasks that execute conditionally, if a normal task reports that it changed something.
 They can be attached to any number of tasks, but will only execute once no matter how many times they are triggered.
 They are frequently used to restart a service, after multiple configuration tasks run, but only if the configuration is changed.
 For example here, the Apache service is restarted after the package is installed.

 ## Exercise 5 - Reusable content